 A recent survey revealed that U.S. adults are the most unhappy they’ve been in nearly 50 years.

 The Great Recession, 9/11, Hurricane Katrina, Columbine.
-Of all the distressing events American people have endured over the past five decades, this is the year when happiness is at an all-time low.
+Of all the distressing events American people have endured over the past five decades, this is the time when happiness is at an all-time low.

 And Christians aren’t exempt from this pain.

-In your circle, well-meaning friends might underestimate your emotional pain.
+In your circle, well-meaning friends might underestimate your emotional struggles.
 “Just pray and read your Bible,” they may say.
 But what if you do all the “right” things and are still depressed?

 1. An enemy is fighting against you.